-Tracking measurable success on efforts across California to preserve and connect our Parks & Wildlife Corridors
+Tracking measurable success on preserving and connecting California's Parks & Wildlife Corridors

 WE POST NEWS THREE WAYS: 1. long detailed stories on blogspot (here!)
 2. short messages on Twitter 3. automated news feeds from CA enviro websites in the right-hand column which change frequently and are not archived by our website (that's why we now have a twitter account to permanently capture the memorable feeds)